 - Identifying opportunities and risks on the P&L before business owners do

-Think about this for a moment, you're a hiring manager that has posted an accounting job on LinkedIn.
-If you're in his or her shoes, you're probably sitting on a pile of hundreds of staff accountant resumes to parse through.
-Spend 45 seconds on each and that's a 4 hour task to just do an initial resume screen!
+Think about this for a moment: You’re a hiring manager who has posted an accounting job on LinkedIn.
+If you’re in his or her shoes, you’re probably sitting on a pile of hundreds of Staff Accountant resumes to parse through.
+Spend 45 seconds on each and that’s a four hour task to just do an initial resume screen!

-Now multiply that by the 10 or 15 outstanding roles they have and you can pencil in 2 weeks of resume screening time.
-Where does the time to phone screen or coordinate an on-site visit come from?
+Now multiply that by the 10 or 15 outstanding roles they have and you can pencil in two weeks of resume screening time.
+And this isn’t even including the time to phone screen or coordinate an on-site visit.

 So what’s the point of all of this?

-You have a VERY short time to show off your resume to the people that count, so it has to be as high impact as possible.
+You have a VERY short time to show off your resume to the people who count, so it has to be as high impact as possible.

 What’s the hidden secret?

-1) You can become more relatable to a prospective employer if you highlight the similarities in your work experience to the company you are applying to.
+It’s using the ‘keyword’ technique.
+Basically, you need to highlight keywords that trigger the hiring manager and make you stand out.
+You become more relatable to a prospective employer if you highlight the similarities in your work experience to the company you are applying to.

-If you are applying to a consumer startup, make sure that you highlight your prior relevant experience.
-After all, the challenges that accountants face at small, growth companies are very different than those at large ones (Steve's post).
+For example, if you are applying to a consumer startup, make sure that you highlight your prior relevant experience.
+After all, the challenges that accountants face at small, growth companies are very different than those at large ones.

-2) At startups, time is at a premium.
-Just take a look at the requirements for a Staff Accountant job at Uber
+At startups, time is at a premium.
+Just take a look at the requirements for a Staff Accountant job at Uber:

-Of the 6 items above, you can distill this into the following 3 questions.
+Of the six items above, you can distill this into the following three questions.

-You can really demonstrate your proficiency in #3 by using a few key words.
-Look at the following
+You can really demonstrate your proficiency in number three by using a few keywords.
+Look at the following statement:

-Notice, that using those 3 key words you have demonstrated that will be extremely valuable to any startup as they select a new ERP as they scale their business.
+Notice that by using those three keywords you have demonstrated that you will be extremely valuable to any startup as they scale their business.